Key Points:

 3. End on a Positive Note: Always wrap up training sessions on a positive note by ending with a successful command and a reward.
 This approach helps your dog form a strong, positive association with training.

-4. Incorporate Training into Daily Life: Training doesn’t have to be limited to formal sessions.
+4. Incorporate Training into Daily Life: Training should not be limited to formal sessions.
 Incorporate commands and lessons into your daily routine, such as practicing “sit” before meals or “stay” while opening the door.

 Addressing Common Training Challenges

-Training a dog can come with its share of challenges.
-Whether it’s dealing with stubbornness, distraction, or specific behavioral issues, knowing how to address these challenges is key to successful training.
+Training a dog can be challenging.
+Whether dealing with stubbornness, distraction, or specific behavioral issues, knowing how to address these challenges is key to successful training.

 1. Dealing with Distractions: Start training in a quiet, distraction-free environment.
 As your dog progresses, gradually introduce distractions to help them learn to focus in various situations.